sharetribe/flex-docs/src/docs/concepts-development/microcopy/index.md

 ![Simple marketplace text phrase in UI](./microcopy_UI_simple.png)

+In the email templates, the phrase is passed to the Handlebar helper `t`, which either renders the message itself, or the fallback message.

 Read more about
 [using marketplace texts in the Sharetribe Web Template](/ftw/how-to-change-ftw-bundled-marketplace-texts/#using-the-microcopy).
+TODO CHECK LINK

 ### Simple argument